build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 > The Python code we will use for the Lambda function has been created for you.
-The code can be found in the /modules/lambda/code folder and it's called index.py.
+The code can be found in the /modules/lambda/code folder, and it's called index.py.

 7.4.
 Create a data resource pointing to the code.